-recipe by Ryan Castro, Executive Chef, Sankaty Head Golf Club, Nantucket, Massachusetts, USA
+recipe by Ryan Castro, Executive Chef, Sankaty Head Golf Club, Nantucket, Massachusetts,

 (Serves 8 Individual Portions)

 (Yields: 1 ½ cup)

 In a mixing bowl combine all ingredients except for the skin on salmon.

 In a cryovac bag place the salmon and pour the curing mixture over.
 Seal and compress with 8 lbs. of pressure for a 48 hour cure.